DCPROGS/DCSTATS/README.md

 Examples of how to use modules are provided in Jupyter notebooks (.ipynb files).

-To run, open the Terminal, navigate to the DC-Stats-for-Mac directory and type:
+To run, open the Terminal, navigate to the DC-Stats directory and type:

   python DC_Stats.py